 Engineering Maintenance Apprenticeship

-Based first at our Engineering Training Academy near Portsmouth, then one of our eight UK power stations, this is a brilliant way to start your career in engineering.
+Based first at the National College for Nuclear, Somerset, then one of our UK power stations, this is a brilliant way to start your career in engineering.
 You’ll get a unique insight into what it takes to run and maintain a power station, develop a wide range of technical skills as well as gaining a Maintenance and Operations Engineering Technician Apprenticeship Certificate, a BTEC Level 3 and the potential for further education such as a HNC.

 - 5 GCSEs or National 5s required

 The HPC Supply Chain (Commercial) Apprenticeship Programme will instil all the qualities and skills required to kick-start your career as a commercial professional with EDF Energy or one of our Supply Chain partners on the HPC project.

 - A National Certificate/Diploma in a business related programme with a merit profile, or

 - A National Certificate/Diploma in a construction/engineering discipline with a merit profile.

 - Minimum of 2 A-levels grade A-C in business-related subjects.
 Applicants also require 4 GCSE passes at grade C/4 or above (or their Level 2 equivalents), including maths and English.

 Spend four years learning from experts, getting valuable experience all whilst studying for a Bachelors Degree in Engineering (Honours).